Pierre Le Gros the Younger: Paris

-In order to have an operation done and also to settle his inheritance, in 1715 he travelled to Paris, where he stayed with his great friend Pierre Crozat who managed to arrange his travel on a royal ship.
-Very rich, but with humorous irony nicknamed Crozat le pauvre (Crozat the poor) because his brother Antoine was even wealthier, he was a renowned collector and patron of the arts.
-His house was at the centre of artistic life for connoisseurs and established as well as up and coming artists.
-There, Le Gros would certainly have met the ageing Charles de la Fosse who lived with Crozat but also his young protégé Antoine Watteau.
-In addition Le Gros renewed his friendships with Oppenordt and Vleughels.
-Crozat had Le Gros decorate a cabinet in his Parisian house and the chapel in his magnificent country retreat, the Château de Montmorency (both destroyed).
+In order to have an operation done and also to settle his inheritance, in 1715 he travelled to Paris, where he stayed with his friend Pierre Crozat who arranged his travel on a royal ship.
+Crozat was a wealthy art collector and patron of the arts, but was ironically nicknamed "Crozat le pauvre"(Crozat the poor) because his brother Antoine was even wealthier.
+His house was attended by many established and emerging artists.
+There, Le Gros met Charles de la Fosse, who lived with Crozat, and Antoine Watteau.
+He also would have come into contact with his old friends Oppenordt and Vleughels there.
+Crozat had Le Gros decorate a cabinet in his Parisian house and the chapel in his country house, the Château de Montmorency (both destroyed).

 Both Crozat and Oppenordt were on good terms with the Regent, so Le Gros would have had a good start had he decided to stay in Paris.
 He also acted as a go-between in Crozat's long negotiations (1714–21) to acquire the art collection of Queen Christina of Sweden for the regent.

 But he had great trouble with the art establishment, and the Académie royale would not admit him easily into their ranks despite his status as an internationally acclaimed artist.
 Rebuffed, Le Gros returned to Rome in 1716.